raka2407/ard-transformer/README.md

 Currently, CA ARD provides an integration capability with HP QC/ALM and automatically uploads the test cases generated from ARD to QC/ALM.
 However, CA ARD and does not integrate with the advanced version of QC/ALM, which is MicroFocus ALM Octane.

 A custom solution is written in Python which reads the data generated from CA ARD [.xlsx], transforms and writes the data [.xlsx] to Octane undestandable format.
 The transformed data in [.xlsx] is further used for import into ALM Octane.

+For the easy of usage, custom solution is wrapped as a standard python package using PYPI and made available as **ard-transformer**

 ![Transformer](https://upload.wikimedia.org/wikipedia/commons/6/60/ARD-Octane.jpg)